4RE5group/virtualArch/README.md

        │     │       │       │     │     │    │    │   ╰─ Output is put into A register
        │     │       │       │     ╰─────┴────┴────┴─ Logical/Arithmetical operations flags
        │     │       │       ╰─ Logical/Arithmetical operation type flag
-       │     │       ╰─ Use pointer in operations
-       │     ╰─ Return to last JUMP flag
+       │     │       ╰─ Use *A instead of A in operations │     ╰─ Return to last JUMP flag
        ╰─ Operation/Number input flag